Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Introduction and Related Work

 We propose a new evaluation method for generated answers to bridge the gap between high-quality human assessments and more efficient automatic approaches.
 Our method uses ranking signals from annotated corpora to measure the effectiveness of generated answers.
-For this method, we took inspiration from a ranking-based evaluation method for machine translation, where the translations generated by different models are ranked together with reference translations to compare the models' effectiveness~\cite{duh:2008:Ranking,guzman:2015:Pairwise,li:2013:Listwise}.
+For this method, we take inspiration from a ranking-based evaluation method for machine translation, where the translations generated by different models are ranked together with reference translations to compare the models' effectiveness~\cite{duh:2008,guzman:2015,li:2013}.
 To our knowledge, ranking-based evaluation has yet to be used to evaluate other tasks.
 Since manual annotations are not required for each new answer, this method allows for scalable evaluation of LLMs, including comparing different prompting strategies and model sizes.
-Furthermore, it facilitates consistent evaluation of generated answers by limiting the room for subjective judgements to the initial annotations.
-In our investigation, we focus on the consumer health domain and analyze the influences of factors such as model size and prompting strategy on the effectiveness of LLMs for rank-based evaluation.
-We further conduct a user study with a healthcare professional to validate our ranking method in comparison to how they rank answers from~LLMs, as suggested by~\citet{arabzadeh:2024}. \footnote{Code and data:\,\url{https://github.com/webis-de/arxiv24-ranking-generated-answers}.}
+Furthermore, it facilitates a consistent evaluation of generated answers by limiting the room for subjective judgements to the initial annotations.
+We conduct experiments on the CLEF 2021 eHealth dataset~\cite{goeuriot:2021} and analyze how model size and prompting strategy influence the effectiveness of LLMs as measured by our rank-based evaluation.
+We further validate our ranking method in a user study by correlating its results with the ranking of a healthcare professional, as suggested by~\citet{arabzadeh:2024}.